hkpeaks/peakrs/README.md

 # PyPeaks Is Under Construction
 PyPeaks is a framework for extracting, transforming and loading (ETL) data using Python libraries that are compatible with Arrow, such as Pandas, Polars and DuckDB.
 These libraries can act as calculation engines for data analysis.
 One of the functions that PyPeaks is developing is “isCSV.py”, which can check if a file is a valid comma-separated values (CSV) file and identify its delimiter.
 This function can help to configure the Python libraries correctly by using the following SQL statement:

+## preview-folder

+This app is written in Rust with Python binding using Pyo3.
+See preview-file.py for instruction.

 # Peaks.py
 This app is uploaded in this repository and used to validate and preview CSV files.
 For every 1% position of a CSV file, it will extract one row for validation and preview.
 On the screen, it will display 20 rows but will output all validated rows to a disk file.
 If you have any issues with this app, please leave your message at    https://github.com/hkpeaks/pypeaks/issues.